devopsbe/beryl-thompson-clone/README.md

 ## Disclaimer

-This is a clone created for educational/demonstration purposes only.
 All content rights belong to the original website owner.

 ## License